 Broader reports are also available.
 The most popular are:

 Each report can be further sliced by gender and ethnicity.
 Of course, the further a report is dissected, the smaller the resulting sample size.
 This can cause greater volatility in ratings results.

 As you probably figured out, TSL and Cume are the primary factors in ratings success.

 Stations with a large cume typically attract the most people because their programming reaches a broad audience with a mass appeal format.

 Think of CHR (Contemporary Hit Radio, or Top 40) for example.
 These stations tend to be a sort of melting pot for listening, playing current hit songs to give listeners a quick fix of today’s most popular music.
 They play only songs most popular with the masses.

 However, since they refuse to play polarizing songs, the result is a relatively short playlist that is more repetitive than most stations.
-This causes listeners to tune in frequently, but for short periods of time.
+This causes listeners to tune in often, but for short periods of time.

 On the other hand, a format like AC (Adult Contemporary) or Classic Rock specializes in attracting a narrower audience for longer periods of time.
-Their music selections tend to be broader in playing hit songs from a broader era (AC) or deeper into less familiar songs that appeal to a clearly defined listener (Classic Rock).
+Music selections tend to be broader in playing hit songs from a broader era (AC) or deeper into less familiar songs that appeal to a clearly defined listener (Classic Rock).

 These stations rely on longer TSL but attract a smaller overall audience.